Advertiser Disclosure

 Alaska Lounges

-Hot Tip: Alaska Airlines used to call their lounges “Alaska Airlines Board Rooms.”
+Hot Tip: Alaska Airlines used to call its lounges “Alaska Airlines Board Rooms.”
 While some signs and articles may still use the term Board Room, that branding has since fallen away and all lounges are now simply called Alaska Lounges.

 Ted Stevens Anchorage International (ANC)